Submission 16,313

 Preliminary Ruling

 On March 25th, 2023, the preliminary ruling on the case was made, and the publishers won.
 That same day, the Internet Archive published a blog post called "The Fight Continues," which argued the decision was "a blow to all libraries and the communities we serve," and encouraged users to help the Internet Archive advocate for itself.
-The Internet Archive plans to appeal the case[5] and also started an online petition to support it.[8]
+The Internet Archive planned to appeal the case[5] and also started an online petition to support it.[8]

 Online Reactions